caolan/nodeunit/README.md

         }
     };

-In this way, its possible to have multiple groups of tests in a module, each group with its own setUp and tearDown functions.
+In this way, it's possible to have multiple groups of tests in a module, each group with its own setUp and tearDown functions.